-There are 50,000 winners selected each year.
+There are 50,000 lottery slots made available each year.
 They are chosen by dividing the world into regions and allocating no more than 7% of the total green cards to each region.

 People from most countries are eligible for the lottery.
-The only countries not qualified for the lottery with the application period beginning on noon of October 2, 2012 and ending at noon on November 3, 2012 (called "DV-2014") were:
+The only countries not qualified for the lottery with the application period called DV-2025, which began at noon on October 4, 2023 and ended at noon on November 7, 2023, were:

-Lottery applicants should make sure that they can actually claim what the law describes as "nativity" in an eligible country.
+Before entering your name, make sure you can actually claim what the law describes as "nativity" in an eligible country.
 Living in a country is not enough.
 Nativity is usually based on having been born in the country.

 If you are a native of one of the ineligible countries, there are a couple of ways to get around this and become eligible to apply:

 In addition, to qualify for the lottery, applicants from qualifying countries must have either:

 U.S. job offers are not necessary.
 But lottery winners will (if their names are chosen and they get to the green-card application stage) need to be able to prove that they'll be able to support themselves financially in the United States.

 If you're from a qualifying country and you meet the other eligibility criteria, you can submit an entry during the open registration period—but only one per year.
 People who try to apply more than once will be have all their lottery visa applications tossed out of the running.

-There is no fee for applying -- so watch out for websites and consultants who claim that there is, or who charge you a lot of money for supposed "special" inside help.
-The application itself is fairly simple, and the help you're most likely to need is simply dealing with the Internet and digital photo requirement, which any computer-smart friend may be able to offer.
+There is no fee for this initial registration; so watch out for websites and consultants who claim that there is, or who charge you a lot of money for supposed "special" inside help.
+The entry form itself is fairly simple, and the help you're most likely to need is simply dealing with the Internet and digital photo requirement, which any computer-smart friend might be able to offer.

-Registrations submitted one year are not held over to the next.
-So if you are not selected one year, you need to reapply the next year to be considered.
+Registrations submitted one year are NOT held over to the next.
+So, if you are not selected one year, you need to reregister the next year in order to be considered.

-Unfortunately, winning the lottery doesn't guarantee you a green card.
-The U.S. government always declares more winners than there are green cards -- which means if you don't follow up quickly or receive your interview on time, the supply of green cards could run out.
+Unfortunately, winning the lottery doesn't guarantee you or your family a green card.
+For one thing, the U.S. government always declares more winners than there are green cards.
+That means if you don't follow up quickly or receive your visa/green card interview on time, the supply of green cards could run out.
 What's more, the bulk of the work lies ahead, in terms of filling out application forms, gathering documents, and scheduling an interview.

-Complete instructions on how to apply for the lottery are on the State Department website at www.travel.state.gov.
+Complete instructions on how to apply for the lottery are on the State Department website.
 Check it regularly to find out about the latest lottery.
 You shouldn't need much professional help with this part of the process, though a computer-savvy friend can be handy.